paymill/paymill-example-php-subscriptions/README.md

   </div>
 </form>
 ```
-Next lets take a look at the JavaScript that fires when the form is submitted.
+Next let's take a look at the JavaScript that fires, when the form is submitted.
 This script will submit the credit card information to PAYMILL and submit the token that it receives back from PAYMILL through the form.

 ```javascript
 var PAYMILL_PUBLIC_KEY = 'YOUR_PUBLIC_API_KEY';